 It is important that before taking any steroids, you discuss your medical history with your doctor.
 Steroids can worsen certain medical conditions such as diabetes (and diabetes hair loss is a separate thing).
-And it is also these that usually cause steroids hair loss.
+And it is also these that usually cause hair loss.

 Do Steroids Cause Hair Loss?

 Steroids are used to treat many conditions.
-However, sometimes, as a side effect, it can cause steroids hair loss.
+However, sometimes, as a side effect, it can cause hair loss.
 More specifically, we’re talking about anabolic steroids here.

 Testosterones are to blame for androgenetic alopecia.
 And since anabolic steroids have similar effects to testosterone, they can increase hair loss.
 In actuality, DHT, a by-product of testosterone, acts on the hair follicles on the scalp and causes baldness.

-Here too, testosterone leads to an increase in the levels of DHT, which causes steroids hair loss.
+Here too, testosterone leads to an increase in the levels of DHT, which causes hair loss.
 It is a reason why those women who take anabolic steroids might also experience baldness while, usually even with pattern baldness, women do not completely go bald.

 It doesn’t always have to be anabolic steroids, though.
 Steroids can imbalance the sex hormones in the body quite easily, which can also result in hair loss.

 Steroids and Hair Loss: Will It Grow Back?

 Continued, long-term use of anabolic steroids can cause permanent hair loss.
-If you’re experiencing steroids hair loss, you should stop taking medicines after discussion with your doctor.
+If you’re experiencing hair loss due to steroids, you should stop taking medicines after a discussion with your doctor.
 If you continue the intake of steroids, you may end up losing your hair permanently.